request-interop/interface/README.md

 Implementations advertised as readonly or immutable MUST be deeply readonly or immutable.
 With the exception of [_StringableStream_][] implementations meeting the specified readonly or immutable conditions, they MUST NOT encapsulate any references, resources, mutable objects, objects or arrays encapsulating references or resources or mutable objects, and so on.

-Implementations MAY define additional class members not specified in these interfaces; implementations advertised as readonly or immutable MUST make those additional class members deeply readonly or immutable.
+Implementations MAY define additional class members not defined in these interfaces; implementations advertised as readonly or immutable MUST make those additional class members deeply readonly or immutable.

 Notes:

 - **Reflection does not invalidate advertisements of readonly or immutable implementations.** The ability of a consumer to use Reflection to mutate an implementation advertised as readonly or immutable does not constitute a failure to comply with Request-Interop.

-- **Reference implementations** may be found at <https://github.com/request-interop/impl>.
+- **Reference implementations** are available at <https://github.com/request-interop/impl>.

 ## Q & A